 Estimated reading time: 3 minutes

-How much water you need to give your fruit trees depends in part on where you live.
+How much water you need to give your fruit trees depends partly on where you live.

 In our part of the world (central Victoria, Australia) we experience hot, dry summers, and they seem to be getting worse.